freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-variables-and-operators/learn-variables-and-operators-lesson-i.md

 ## --answers--

-There is no difference; both alert statements will show the same result.
+There is no difference; both console log statements will show the same result.

 ---